Langholm: History

 Langholm was founded in 1455 during the Battle of Arkinholm.

-A fort at Langholm was occupied by English soldiers during the war known as the Rough Wooing.
-Thomas Wharton reported that at the end of April 1543, the soldiers burnt farms at Whitslade in Teviotdale.
-Regent Arran successfully besieged the fort in July 1547 and then travelled to the siege of St Andrews Castle to meet a French force.
+A fort at nearby Langholm Castle was occupied by English soldiers during the war known as the Rough Wooing.
+Thomas Wharton reported that at the end of April 1543 the soldiers burnt farms at Whitslade in Teviotdale.
+There were plans to modify the tower by reducing its height to place artillery on it.
+Regent Arran successfully besieged the fort on 17 July 1547 and then travelled to the siege of St Andrews Castle to meet a French force.
+Mary of Guise had the fort rebuilt in 1556.

 Langholm is the traditional seat of Clan Armstrong, which is currently represented globally by the official Clan Armstrong Trust.
 Home of the Clan Armstrong line is Gilnockie Tower 4.5 mi south of Langholm and 1.4 mi north of Canonbie.
-The Episcopalian church on Castle Holm went into disuse before conversion into the Clan Armstrong museum.
+The Episcopalian church on Castle Holm fell into disuse before conversion into the Clan Armstrong museum, later moved to Gilnockie Tower.

 The town was an important centre for the Border Reivers.
+In 1759 it won its case in a legal dispute with the Duke of Buccleuch, winning the right of common over the Kilngreen and Common Moss, a success that led to the establishment of the Langholm Common Riding.
 The town later grew around the textile industry.
 Langholm Town Hall was completed in 1813.

-In 2020, the local community purchased 5,000 acres (2,000 hectares) of Langholm Moor for £3.8m from Buccleuch Estates.
+In 2020 the local community purchased 5,000 acres (2,000 hectares) of Langholm Moor for £3.8m from Buccleuch Estates.

 Governance

 Langholm is in the parliamentary constituency of Dumfriesshire, Clydesdale and Tweeddale, David Mundell is the current Conservative Party Member of Parliament (MP).

 The town is part of the South Scotland region in the Scottish Parliament, being in the constituency of Dumfriesshire.
 Oliver Mundell of the Conservatives is the MSP.

 Prior to Brexit for the European Parliament, Langholm was part of the Scotland constituency.

-Langholm is part of the Annandale East and Eskdale ward for both Dumfries and Galloway Council and Dumfries and Galloway Youth Council.
-The ward is represented by 3 Councillors (2x Con & 1x Lab) and 2 Youth Councillors.
+Langholm is part of the Annandale East and Eskdale ward for both Dumfries and Galloway Council, the ward is represented by 3 Councillors.

 The town is also part of the Dumfriesshire constituency for the Scottish Youth Parliament and is represented by 2 Members of the Scottish Youth Parliament (MSYPs).